-4.18 Organization

-Organizations is used to maintain the organizational structure, contacts and address information for the manufacturing organization and its customers and suppliers.

-4.19 Calendars

-Calendars identifies the shift schedules that are in effect for a period of time, including breaks and holidays.

-4.20 Resources

-Resources describe all the resources that may be assigned to tasks in the shop.
-The resource types available in the machine-shop environment include: stations and machines, cranes, employees, and tool and fixture catalog items.

-4.21 Skill Definitions

-Skill-definitions lists the skills that an employee may possess and the levels of proficiency associated with those skills.
+- Skill definitions: Skill-definitions lists the skills that an employee may possess and the levels of proficiency associated with those skills. - Setup definitions: Setup definitions typically specifies tool or fixture setups on a machine.

-4.22 Setup Definitions

-Setup definitions typically specifies tool or fixture setups on a machine.
 Tool setups are typically the tools that are required in the tool magazine.
 Fixture setups are work-holding devices mounted on the machine.
-Setups may also apply to cranes or stations.

-4.23 Operation Definitions

-Operation definitions defines the operations that may be performed at a particular station or group of stations in the shop.

-4.24 Maintenance Definitions

-Maintenance definitions defines preventive or corrective maintenance to be done on machines or other maintained resources.

-4.25 Parts

-Parts provides elements for part specifications, group technology codes, customers, suppliers, as well as links to bills of materials, process plans, drawings, part models, and other references.

-4.26 Bills of Materials

-Bills of materials cross-references the parts and quantities required in a hierarchical bill-of-materials structure.

-4.27 Inventory

-Inventory identifies the instances and locations for parts, materials, tools, and fixtures inventory.

-4.28 Probability Distributions

-Probability distributions specifies distributions that are used to vary processing times, breakdown and repair times, availability of resources, etc.

-4.29 Units of Measurements

-Units of measurement describes various measurement units used in the file.
-For example, the measurement may be specified for distance, speed, mass, time duration, or currency.

-4.30 Cost Summary

-Cost summary specifies a summary of costs at various stages including estimation, planning, and actual expenses.
+Setups may also apply to cranes or stations. - Operation definitions: Operation definitions defines the operations that may be performed at a particular station or group of stations in the shop. - Maintenance definitions: Maintenance definitions defines preventive or corrective maintenance to be done on machines or other maintained resources. - Parts: Parts provides elements for part specifications, group technology codes, customers, suppliers, as well as links to bills of materials, process plans, drawings, part models, and other references. - Bills of materials: Bills of materials cross-references the parts and quantities required in a hierarchical bill-of-materials structure. - Inventory: Inventory identifies the instances and locations for parts, materials, tools, and fixtures inventory. - Probability distributions: Probability distributions specifies distributions that are used to vary processing times, breakdown and repair times, availability of resources, etc. - Units of measurement: Units of measurement describes various measurement units used in the file.
+For example, the measurement may be specified for distance, speed, mass, time duration, or currency. - Cost summary: Cost summary specifies a summary of costs at various stages including estimation, planning, and actual expenses.
 The categories of costs include material cost, labor cost, equipment-usage cost, inventory cost, and transportation cost.
 The element of equipment depreciation, which was missing from the machine shop information model, will be added into this model's data structure.

+A machine-shop information model has been developed to support the exchange of shop data between various manufacturing software applications, including simulation.
+The purpose of developing this model is to use the model's data structures for managing actual production operations and for simulating the machine shop.
+About twenty major entities and thirty commonly used entities are included in the machine-shop information model.
+The entities designated by have been previously defined by McLean et al [McLean 2004].
+More detailed information regarding those entities designated by in the above list are provided with the machine-shop information model.

-5 CONCLUSION
+5. CONCLUSION